Clarkson-Accountability-Transparency/humanlanguages/workbooks/beyond_wikipedia_workbook.md

    corpora?
 A large gap can explain differences you observe, or flag a result that should not be trusted.

-Once you have all your results, you can store them here in this repository.
+Once you have all your results, you can store them here in [this repository](https://github.com/Clarkson-Accountability-Transparency/humanlanguages/tree/master/languages), under a folder named for your language.